 When is the Galaxy Z Fold Scroll available?

-At this current stage, Ice Universe describes the Scroll as a 'laboratory test product' but alludes to a release next year (2021) to compete with similar products from the likes of Oppo and Xiaomi.
+At this current stage, Ice Universe describes the Scroll as a 'laboratory test product' but expects a release later this year, to compete with similar products from the likes of Oppo and Xiaomi.